-At the request of any party or upon the AAA's own initiative, the AAA may conduct an administrative conference, in person or by telephone, with the parties and/ or their representatives.
-The conference may address such issues as arbitrator selection, potential mediation of the dispute, potential exchange of information, a timetable for hearings, and any other administrative matters.
+The AAA may conduct an administrative conference by telephone with the parties and/or their representatives.
+The conference may address such issues as arbitrator selection, potential mediation of the dispute, pre-hearing matters, a timetable for hearings, and any other administrative matters.